george24601/notes/arch/misc.md

 auto-fill: encodes preferences in acooke and sends the cookie back tot he browser

-* has an AtomicBoolean(AB) as the control flag
-* spawns a new thread, which runs on the while loop on this AB
-* as pollingDao to get a list of events to publish
-* ask consumer to accept each event one by one
-* uses a CountDownLatch to implement draining
-* sender is on a exponential retry 5 times, interval starts at 1 seconds

 "Two-phase locking" is one way to implement serializability each database record has a lock the lock is stored at the server that stores the record